Haroun Tchaouna: Club career

 Tchaouna is a youth product of Rennes, and began his career with their reserves in 2017.
 He spent the 2019-20 season in Italy with Caravaggio in the Serie D, before returning to Rennes reserves the following season.
 He once more went to Italy in 2020 with Valcalepio.
 In 2021, he again returned to France with Dijon II in the Championnat National 3.

 International career

 Tchaouna debut with the Chad national team in a 3–1 2022 FIFA World Cup qualification loss to Sudan on 5 September 2019.

 Personal life

-Tchaouna is the older brother of the French footballer Loum Tchaouna.
+Tchaouna is the older brother of the footballers Loum, Franck and Franky Tchaouna.